ouseful-testing/jupyter-book-autobuild/README.md

 # jupyter-book-autobuild
-Autobuild a Jupyter Book and deploy to Github Pages.
+Autobuild a Jupyter Book and deploy to Github Pages using Github Actions.

-Create an account on CircleCI by logging in using Github authentication.

 With this repo: